 "Certificate interest period" means, with respect to a tax certificate sold under section 5721.32 of the Revised Code, the period beginning on the date the certificate is purchased and ending on one of the following dates:

 - In the case of foreclosure proceedings instituted under section 5721.37 of the Revised Code, the date the certificate holder submits a payment to the Treasurer's Office under division (B) of that section;

 - In the case of a certificate parcel redeemed under division (A) or (C) of section 5721.38 of the Revised Code, the date the owner of record of the certificate parcel, or any other person entitled to redeem that parcel, pays to the county treasurer or to the certificate holder, as applicable, the full amount determined under that section.

 Foreclosure cannot commence until one year from the date of sale of the tax lien certificate, unless a property is deemed to be vacant and abandoned.
-The lien holder may secure private counsel to initiate foreclosure or utilize the County Prosecuting Attorney Office to prosecute the foreclosure actions.
+The lien holder may secure private counsel to initiate foreclosure or utilize the County Prosecuting Attorney's Office to prosecute the foreclosure actions.

-The prosecuting attorney may charge the tax lien certificate holder a fee to cover the cost of prosecuting the foreclosure action.
+The Prosecuting Attorney may charge the tax lien certificate holder a fee to cover the cost of prosecuting the foreclosure action.
 The fee may change from year to year.

 The purchaser of a tax lien certificate shall have the right to purchase the lien on all subsequent delinquent taxes on any parcel for which the purchaser holds a tax lien certificate.
 The interest rate on a tax certificate for subsequent delinquent taxes is 18% simple interest.

-The relationship between the tax lien certificate holder and the Treasurer's Office is very important to the success of this tax lien sale program.
+The relationship between the tax lien certificate holder and the Treasurer's Office is very important to the success of this Tax Lien Sale program.
 It is the Treasurer's goal that this program be executed with the highest standards of professionalism and integrity.